nizarXkis/BlockChain/README.md

 | **Chain Validation** | The `is_chain_valid()` function verifies block linkage, confirms adherence to PoW difficulty, and detects data tampering. |
 | **Mining Time Measurement** | The elapsed time required for the PoW calculation for each block is measured and reported. |
 | **Average Nonce Count** | The average `nonce` value across all mined blocks is calculated and displayed. |

-for run Use
-cd blockchaintp1
-then:
-python main.py

-i wont lie i used AI but i did a lot work by myself too so i hope u will like my work and thank you -nizar kismoune